sair-lab/sair-lab.github.io/_posts/2021-12-31-air-series.md

 * Kuan Xu
    * Master Graduate of Harbin Institute of Technology, China.
-   * Engineer of Tencent and Geekplus.
+   * Engineer at Tencent and Geekplus.

+Congratulations to the above young researchers!